adeniyi12/wireframing/README.md

 3. Functionality: The wireframe should also include placeholders for any interactive elements such as buttons, links, and forms.
 Example Scenario: A wireframe for a contact form might include placeholders for the form fields and a submit button.

 4. Navigation: The wireframe should include a clear and intuitive navigation system that allows users to easily find the content they are looking for.
 Example Scenario: A wireframe for a website might include a main navigation menu with links to different sections of the site, as well as breadcrumbs to help users navigate back to previous pages.

+# Types of Wireframes

+There are several different types of wireframes that can be created, depending on the level of detail required:

+1. Low-Fidelity Wireframes: These are simple and rough sketches that focus on the overall layout and structure of the website or application.
+They are often created early in the design process to help plan the overall structure and flow of the site.
+Example Scenario: A low-fidelity wireframe for a website might include a rough sketch of the header, footer, and main content area, with placeholders for the key elements such as the logo, navigation, and main content.

+2. High-Fidelity Wireframes: These are more detailed and polished versions of the wireframe that include more specific design elements such as typography, color schemes, and interactive elements.
+They are often created later in the design process, once the overall structure and flow of the site have been established.
+Example Scenario: A high-fidelity wireframe for a website might include detailed typography and color schemes, as well as interactive elements such as buttons and forms.

+## Example Wirerame (Airbnb Clone)

+The Airbnb clone wireframe is a High-Fidelity wireframe.
+It includes detailed typography and color schemes, as well as interactive elements such as buttons and forms.
+The wireframe also includes a clear and intuitive navigation system that allows users to easily find the content they are looking for.